Frederic Sorrieu and his visualization:

 - The first print shows the people of Europe and America marching in a long train, and offering homage to the Statue of Liberty as they pass by it.
-A female figure carries a torch of enlightenment in one hand and the Charter of the Rights of Man, in the other hand.
+A female figure carries a torch of enlightenment on one hand and the Charter of the Rights of Man, on the other hand.

-- On the earth lies the shattered remains of the symbols of absolutist institutions.
+- On the earth lie the shattered remains of the symbols of absolutist institutions.

 - In Sorrieu’s Utopian vision, the people of the world are grouped as distinct nations, identified through their flags and national costumes.

 - Leading the procession are USA and Switzerland, followed by France and Germany.
-Following Germany are Austria, Kingdom of the two Sicilies, Lombardy, Poland, England, Ireland, Hungary and Russia.
+Following Germany are Austria, the Kingdom of the two Sicilies, Lombardy, Poland, England, Ireland, Hungary, and Russia.

 The French Revolution and the idea of Nation: